erlendromo/forsete-atr/README.md

 ## Setup for docker deployment

 ### Prerequisites
 - The application needs some dependencies to run.
 Amongst these nvidia drivers for cuda GPU resources, docker (docker compose) and more.
-Inside `assets/scripts/linux.sh` the dependencies can be downloaded automatically, but the script only works on linux systems, preferable ubuntu or similar distributions.
+Running `assets/scripts/linux.sh` will download the dependencies automatically, but the script only works on linux systems, preferably ubuntu or similar distributions.
 It is therefore `highly recommended` to setup and run this application on a `vm with ubuntu`.

 ### Install dependencies
 - Open a terminal in the root directory (e.g. where this README.md file is located)